-2.1 WHEN THE NATIONAL GUIDELINES APPLY
+2.1.
+WHEN THE NATIONAL GUIDELINES APPLY

-Prior to commencing an automated vehicle trial, a trialling organisation should contact the relevant road transport agency (refer section 8) to determine if any exemptions or permits to test on Australian roads are required.
+Before beginning an automated vehicle trial, a trialling organisation should contact the relevant road transport agency (see section 8) to determine if any exemptions or permits to test on Australian roads are required.
 There may also be some instances where local government agencies, utility agencies or private road managers should be contacted for access to local roads and other infrastructure such as railway crossings.
 In these instances, the relevant road transport agency may be able to assist in coordinating these.
-It is the trialling organisation's responsibility to ensure any required exemptions or permits are obtained prior to beginning a trial.
+It is the trialling organisation's responsibility to ensure any required exemptions or permits are obtained before beginning a trial.

-$\textbf{Figure 1} \ \text{depicts this decision-making process}.$
+Figure 1 depicts this decision-making process.